fuyofulo/solana-token-tss/README.md

 - Rust toolchain (1.70.0 or later)
 - Solana CLI tools (1.16.0 or later)
-- For devnet testing: USDC SPL token account
+- For devnet testing: Just run the script
 - For localnet testing: Running Solana validator (`solana-test-validator`)

 ## Installation